 Unfortunately, many small companies have no choice but to retire tow trucks.
 Others are declaring bankruptcy and closing their doors.
 Jeff of South Side Wreckers tells us that many tow trucks are so expensive that insurance carriers will not cover them.
 Many Atlanta tow truck owners are seeing renewal premium increases anywhere from 50-150%.
 He knows of one company that has had to take three trucks off the road.
 He knows another local company that recently had to close its doors because they couldn’t afford the rates.

-This means that tow truck businesses will have to pair up with a tow truck insurance expert to survive and thrive in this environment.
-You want ot work with an insurance specialist who understands the frustrations of the tow truck industry.
+This means that tow truck businesses will have to pair up with a tow truck insurance professional to survive and thrive in this environment.
+You want ot work with an insurance professional who understands the frustrations of the tow truck industry.
 You should also look for one that’s willing to think outside the box to find a solution that will work for you.

 The key to saving on your tow truck insurance.